 This post is part of the Thematic Thursday-Native Americans Linky.
 Be sure to check out Carla’s post on Native Americans by following the link at the end of the post.

-Native Americans is one of my most favorite topics to teach.
-It doesn’t matter the grade level; students are fascinated and become active learners when studying about different tribes, customs, etc.
+Teaching students about Native Americans is one of my favorite topics.
+It doesn’t matter the grade level; students are fascinated.
+They become active learners when studying about different tribes, customs, etc.

 One great way to begin your exploration is with this Native American chart.
 Each box contains links to information written by students.
 The webpages are not only full of great information but student-made dioramas, Native American crafts, and costumes.

-The stories are written on an early fourth grade reading level.
-They could easily be adapted for younger students with the teacher reading the stories orally.
+The stories are written on an early fourth-grade reading level.
 The photos in this book were taken at Plimoth Plantation while I was on vacation.